jarkkotulensalo/multimodal-search/README.md

-# Image Search Application with CLIP, FAISS and Streamlit
+# Image Search Application with CLIP, Vespa and Streamlit

 This project demonstrates an easy image search application using the CLIP, FAISS and Streamlit.
 The application allows users to search for relevant images from a local folder of images based on text queries.